Substance Abuse and Addiction Treatment Resources in Fort Worth

 Partial hospitalization programs have some similarities to residential programs but are considered an outpatient service.
 The programs offer structured clinical services that the residential programs offer but provide more schedule flexibility and a lower cost.
 The important part of this program is the strict criteria and intensive care.
 Many people may worry about having to step away from their job or family for residential programs.
 With the partial hospitalization programs, you can create the schedule around your life.
 For many, this type of flexibility is what makes it a success.

 Outpatient Treatment Programs

-Outpatient programs can be very similar to the partial programs.
-The outpatient programs do not have the strict and intensive care that the partial programs offer. outpatient programs may include individual and group therapy.
+Outpatient programs can be very similar to the partial hospitalization programs.
+The outpatient programs do not have the strict and intensive care that the partial hospitalization programs offer.
+Outpatient programs may include individual and group therapy.
 There are numerous features that can be included in an outpatient program depending on the facility or program you choose.
 These programs are ideal for people who can’t afford to take extended absences from their family or have a complicated work schedule and need the most time flexibility in their treatment.